extension/create/sites/all/modules/hierarchical_select/README.txt

 folder, since that will cause problems and is bad practice in general.
 If "sites/all/modules" doesn't exist yet, just create it.

-2) Enable the module.
+2) Enable the Hierarchical Select and Hierarchical Select Taxonomy modules.

-3) If you want to use it for one or more of your vocabularies, go to admin/content/taxonomy and click the "edit" link for a vocabulary.
-Now scroll down and you'll find a whole range of Hierarchical Select settings.
-All settings are explained there as well.
+3) If you want to use it for one or more of your vocabularies, go to admin/structure/types and click the "manage fields" link for a content type on which you're using a Term reference field.
+Click the "edit" link for this Term reference field and then go to the "widget type" tab in the upper right corner.
+There, you can choose the "Hierarchical Select" widget type, and when you do, the entire Hierarchical Select configuration UI will appear: here you'll find a whole range of Hierarchical Select settings.
+All settings are explained there as well!

 Troubleshooting
 ---------------
 If you ever have problems, make sure to go through these steps:

-1) Go to admin/logs/status (i.e. the Status Report).
+1) Go to admin/reports/status (i.e. the Status Report).
 Ensure that the status of the Hierarchical Select module is ok.

 2) Ensure that the page isn't being served from your browser's cache.
 Use